Imperial Eagle beaker: Appearance

 Most Imperial Eagle beakers had a capacity of three to four liters and were crafted from white or coloured glass.
 The cylindrical Imperial Eagle beakers are 20 to 32 cm in height and have a diameter of 10 to 15 cm.
 These beakers were occasionally crafted with a lid and a foot made out of brass or tin.
 The decorations were painted on the glass with glass enamel.
 This technique had reached Germany from Venice via Tirol.
 Using the enamel method, the paints were blended with crushed glass.
 After the surface was painted, the glasses were heated once again in order to melt the newly painted colour onto the surface.
 With this method, the durability of the painting and brightly shining colours was achieved.

 Originally, the eagle was represented with the holy cross or a picture of the crucified Jesus on its chest.
 The cross symbolized the Christian foundation of the Empire with the Imperial eagle protecting the church.
 Since the beginning of the 17th century, the crucified Jesus has generally been replaced with a representation of the Empire's orb.

-A total of 56 coats of arms of 'electors', as well as of estates of the empire and of imperial cities are depicted on the wings in quaternion formation as a symbol of the Imperial Constitution.
+A total of 56 coats of arms of prince-electors, as well as of estates of the Empire and of imperial cities are depicted on the wings in quaternion formation as a symbol of the Imperial Constitution.
 The coats of arms of both the electors and the Pope are placed in the first row next to the eagle's head.
 Below, twelve stripes with four coats of arms each can be seen.
 Representations of the imperial eagle, the emperor and the electors have been common since the rule of Leopold I at the end of the 17th century.
 The double-headed eagle, which symbolizes the Empire as a whole, is crowned and given a halo as a sign of the sanctity of the empire.

 Dedications can often be found on the back of the Imperial Eagle beaker, as well as explanations of the representation, the date of creation and the name of the glass creator.

 On a beaker from 1669, which today is exhibited in the museum "Grimma", one can read the following passage:

 The Holy Roman Empire; with all members in the year 1669 Hanß George Sommer [1].

 Toasts and blessings from the end of the Thirty Years' War point to the use of the Imperial Eagle beaker at welcoming ceremonies.
 They were also used at the meetings of guilds: the large capacity is an indication of this.